 - Genetic correlation: in the long run sex differences would evolve, but in the short run both sexes can see an increase in ornamentation

-- Mutual choice: most of human evolution happened in long term relationships because short term ones did not lead often to pregnancies.
-And when it comes to long term, men are equally choosy.
+- Mutual choice: most of human evolution happened in long-term relationships because short-term ones did not lead often to pregnancies.
+And when it comes to the long term, men are equally choosy.
 Thus, the selection for intelligence might have been a mutual one

 However, if it was a question of mutual choice, then the runaway brain theory is not the right one to explain human intelligence.